j-corp-25/j-corp-25/README.md

 * 🖥️  See my portfolio at [MyPorfolio](http://j-corp-25.github.io/Portfolio/)
 * ✉️  You can contact me at [corporan.jordy@gmail.com](mailto:corporan.jordy@gmail.com)
 * 🚀  I'm currently working on JavaScript30, Freelance projects and a chatbot using Rasa
-* 🧠  I'm learning Diving deep into Data Structures and Algorithms (DSA) to enhance problem-solving skills.
+* 🧠  I'm learning Data Structures and Algorithms (DSA) to enhance problem-solving skills.
 Also, mastering coding patterns to tackle complex challenges more efficiently.
 * ⚡  Aside from coding, I'm an advocate against poverty, love playing dodge-ball and kick-ball.

 ### Technologies Used